Ne-Lexa/php-zip/README.md

 - [ZipFile::outputAsAttachment](#Documentation-ZipFile-outputAsAttachment) - outputs a ZIP-archive to the browser.
 - [ZipFile::outputAsResponse](#Documentation-ZipFile-outputAsResponse) - outputs a ZIP-archive as PSR-7 Response.
 - [ZipFile::outputAsString](#Documentation-ZipFile-outputAsString) - outputs a ZIP-archive as string.
-- [ZipFile::removePassword](#Documentation-ZipFile-removePassword) - removes the password from all files in the archive.
-- [ZipFile::removePasswordEntry](#Documentation-ZipFile-removePasswordEntry) - removes password from one entry in the archive.
 - [ZipFile::rename](#Documentation-ZipFile-rename) - renames an entry defined by its name.
 - [ZipFile::rewrite](#Documentation-ZipFile-rewrite) - save changes and re-open the changed archive.
 - [ZipFile::saveAsFile](#Documentation-ZipFile-saveAsFile) - saves the archive to a file.